 What are the rules?

-When a student signs up to live in Residence they click to agree to live by the community standards of Ambrose and the Residence Life Community Standards.
-A hard copy of these rules will be provided to students at the beginning of the year but it's important that students review these before moving in to Residence.
+When a student signs up to live in residence they click to agree to live by the Ambrose Community Life Standards and the Residence Life Community Standards.
+A hard copy of these rules will be provided to students at the beginning of the year but it's important that students review these before moving in to residence.

 Can I be off campus overnight?